thebkv/bkv/README.md

 # bkv
 Draft text and chapters of the Bible Key Version.

-THE BIBLE KEY
+THE BIBLE KEY VISION

 Mission
-Reveal the inner architecture of scripture.
+Reveal the map of scripture as the map of the Kingdom Within.

 FOUNDATION
-BKV (Bible Key Version)
+BKV (The Bible Key Vision)
 MSR translation system
 Symbolic lexicon